 With the assistance of a highly experienced Scottsdale DUI Defense Attorney, you may be able to have your DUI charge dismissed, or potentially lowered to a lesser criminal offense, so as to avoid conviction of the specific DUI you have been charged with.
 Further, all Arizona drivers should be aware that a DUI conviction can remain on your criminal record for seven (7) years.
 To learn more about specific DUI charges in Arizona, please visit our other DUI practice area pages.

-Contact the Scottsdale DUI Defense Attorneys of AZ Criminal Defense Group, PLLC Today
+Contact the Scottsdale DUI Defense Attorneys of My AZ Legal Team, PLLC Today

 Time is of the essence when facing a DUI charge in Scottsdale.
 The stakes are too high to move forward without a skilled legal advocate by your side.
 The stronger your attorney is, the more likely you will be able to resolve your DUI charge in the most reasonable way possible.
-At AZ Criminal Defense Group, PLLC, our DUI Defense Attorneys devote a significant amount of their time to helping individuals like you face and overcome tough DUI charges.
+At My AZ Legal Team, PLLC, our DUI Defense Attorneys devote a significant amount of their time to helping individuals like you face and overcome tough DUI charges.
 Having a reputation for success, our attorneys believe close attorney-client contact is essential to any legal matter.
 As such, when contacting our office, you will be immediately directed to one of our seasoned Scottsdale DUI Defense Attorneys.
-To schedule an initial consultation to discuss your DUI charge, or any other criminal matter, contact AZ Criminal Defense Group, PLLC today by calling (480) 525-9959.
+To schedule an initial consultation to discuss your DUI charge, or any other criminal matter, contact My AZ Legal Team, PLLC today by calling (480) 525-9959.
 We are available 24/7 to provide you with the guidance you need to fight the DUI charge against you.